Robust short-term memory without synaptic learning: Abstract

 \section{Abstract}

-Short-term memory cannot in general be explained the way long-term memory can -- as a gradual modification of synaptic conductances -- since it takes place too quickly.
-Theories based on some form of cellular bistability, however, do not seem to be able to account for the fact that noisy neurons can collectively store information in a robust manner.
-We show how a sufficiently clustered network of simple model neurons can be instantly induced into metastable states capable of retaining information for a short time.
-Cluster Reverberation, as we call it, could constitute a viable mechanism available to the brain for robust short-term memory with no need of synaptic learning.
-Relevant phenomena described by neurobiology and psychology, such as power-law statistics of forgetting avalanches, emerge naturally from this mechanism.
+Short-term memory in the brain cannot in general be explained the way long-term memory can -- as a gradual modification of synaptic weights -- since it takes place too quickly.
+Theories based on some form of cellular bistability, however, do not seem able to account for the fact that noisy neurons can collectively store information in a robust manner.
+We show how a sufficiently clustered network of simple model neurons can be instantly induced into metastable states capable of retaining information for a short time (a few seconds).
+The mechanism is robust to different network topologies and kinds of neural model.
+This could constitute a viable means available to the brain for sensory and/or short-term memory with no need of synaptic learning.
+Relevant phenomena described by neurobiology and psychology, such as local synchronization of synaptic inputs and power-law statistics of forgetting avalanches, emerge naturally from this mechanism, and we suggest possible experiments to test its viability in more biological settings.